sulfurheron/barcode-predict/README.md

 ![](assets/barcodes_raw_data.png)

-Below are examples of predictions by a trained model:
+Below are some examples of predictions by a trained model:

 ![](assets/barcodes_model_predicitons_sub_1.png)